-The images created allow measurements to be taken assessing the size of the heart, the thickness of the heart muscle walls, the blood flow and pressure as well as any visible damage to the heart or the valves.
+The images created allow measurements to be taken assessing the size of the heart, the function or “pumping capacity” of the heart, thickness of the heart muscle, blood flow patterns in the heart and any visible damage to the heart or the valves.

 Why might I need one?

 Patients receive echocardiograms for a range of different reasons.
 These commonly include:

 – Potentially concerning symptoms e.g. chest pain, shortness of breath

 – If you have been told you have a heart murmur